polybiusproxy/hxCodec/README.md

 ## Building

-### Windows
+### Windows and MacOS

-You don't need any special instructions in order to build for Windows.
+You don't need any special instructions in order to build for Windows or MacOS.
-Just pull the `lime build windows` command and the library will be building with your game.
+Just pull the `lime build windows` / `lime build mac` command and the library will be building with your game.

-### MacOS
-* Put the plugins folder into the MacOS folder.
-* make a folder called "lib" and put the dylib into it and then your videos should load.
-* look in photos so you can see what to do

 ### Linux